 Please download and complete the registered massage therapy health history form from the forms section of the website and bring it to your first appointment.
 If you don’t have access to a printer, or forget your forms, they can be completed at KWFC.
 Please arrive 10 minutes early for your appointment.
 This will give you time to use the washroom, update any forms and remove any wet or muddy footwear at the front of the clinic.
 Slippers are provided for your convenience.

-- Massage therapy should take place in an atmosphere of safety and confidence.
+Massage therapy should take place in an atmosphere of safety and confidence.
 It is a partnership between you and your therapist, who will help you understand your situation and how you can work together to change it.
-We welcome questions at any time during the session.

 After Your Massage